robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 	:width: 50

-button to download the Manifest File in .csv format.
+button to download the Manifest File containing device certificates compressed in .7z format.

 4. Set up a Cloud API and test Product Cloud provisioning